Recreation, Parks, and Tourism (RPT)

 RPT 340 Conference, Event Planning, and Management (Units: 3)

-Prerequisite: Upper-division standing; RPT 200 (may be taken concurrently); or consent of the instructor.
+Prerequisite: Upper-division standing; RPT 200 (may be taken concurrently); or permission of the instructor.

 Organizing, planning, and managing conferences, conventions, and special events: site and faculty selection, scheduling, programming and theme development, exhibit management, registration, and overall meeting services.